Urigo/graphql-modules/website/docs/recipes/migration.md

 In v0, we had a concept of Session to manage the execution of each operation.
 In v1, we dropped it, in favor of a simpler solution.

-Internally, we are using JavaScript `Proxy` to manage flows of execution, which allow us to share Injectables between Singleton and Operation scopes.
+Internally, we are using Node's `async_hooks` to manage a context of an execution, which allow us to share Injectables between Singleton and Operation scope.

 ## Context